Counties must decide on new building code

 One approach to bring costs down for building inspections is counties can pool resources together.
-Randy Kelly, executive director of Three Rivers Planning and Development District, has reached out to Lee and the seven other counties included in the private, nonprofit organization.

 "Three Rivers offered to be a partner in putting together shared inspectors and code enforcement if enough counties adopted it and wanted to participate," he said.

 State Insurance Commissioner